TakNotify/TakNotify.github.io/readme.md

 ## What is it?

-`TakNotify` is a library for .NET Core apps to simplify sending notifications into various targets.
+`TakNotify` is an open source library for .NET Core apps to simplify sending notifications into various targets.

 ## Installation & Setup